offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    In geometry, the dot product of two vectors is used to get the angle between those vectors.
    ```

- * `{bm} conditional probability` - The probability of an event occurring given that another event has already occurred.
+ * `{bm} conditional probability/(conditional probability|conditional probabilities)/i` - The probability of an event occurring given that another event has already occurred.

    The notation for conditional probability is Pr(A|B), where A is the is event that will occurr and B is the event that already occurred.
 If A and B are...